geeknik/my-awesome-stars/README.md

 - [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade framework for teams to continuously optimize compound AI systems
 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
 - [ibudiallo/automated-agents-book](https://github.com/ibudiallo/automated-agents-book) - Repository for the book: Automated Agents
-- [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
-It runs as a CLI that can be parallelized and outputs high-quality markdown content.
 - [GAIR-NLP/OpenResearcher](https://github.com/GAIR-NLP/OpenResearcher) -
 - [aogposton/BOA27](https://github.com/aogposton/BOA27) - The open source, open hardware, smart balloon.
 Designed, with love, to provide hope for those living under Article 27.
 - [hemant-i7/Ai_blog_Writer](https://github.com/hemant-i7/Ai_blog_Writer) - This project aims to develop an AI-based system that can generate blog articles on a given topic using OpenAI's GPT-3 API.
 The system will use natural language processing and deep learning techniques